 - The patient's eyesight is at risk

-The type of surgery most commonly used today uses the patient's own conjunctiva (surface eye tissue) or preserved amniotic membrane (placenta) to fill the empty space created by the removal of the pterygium.
+The most often performed surgery is one that uses the patient's own conjunctiva (surface eye tissue) or preserved amniotic membrane (placenta) to fill the empty space created by the removal of the pterygium.
 In this procedure, the pterygium is removed and the conjunctiva or amniotic membrane is glued or stitched onto the affected area.

 Pterygium surgery typically takes 30 to 45 minutes.
 After surgery, patients usually need to wear an eye patch for a day or two.
 But they can return to work or normal activities (avoiding swimming and eye rubbing) after a few days.

-Often, patients are told to use steroid eyedrops for several weeks.
-This will reduce inflammation and prevent pterygium recurrence.
+Often, patients are told to use steroid eyedrops for several weeks or months.
+This can reduce inflammation and the chance of pterygium recurrence.

 The main complication of pterygium surgery is recurrence after removal.
-Without a conjunctival or amniotic graft, the recurrence rate is nearly 50%.
+Without a conjunctival or amniotic graft, the recurrence rate can be as high as 50%.
 Pterygium removal with a conjunctival or amniotic graft is associated with a much decreased recurrence risk of 5%-10%.

-Surgical complications may also include corneal scarring and perforation.
+Surgical complications may also include corneal scarring and perforation of the white part of the eye.
 In some cases, surgical removal of pterygium can cause astigmatism.

-Patients need to be carefully followed for a year, because 97% of recurrences occur during the first 12 months after surgery.
+Patients need to be carefully followed for a year.
+About 97% of recurrences happen during the first 12 months after surgery.

 Prevention of Pterygium

-You may prevent pterygium by wearing sunglasses every day, even on cloudy days.
+You may prevent pterygium and pinguecula by wearing sunglasses every day.
+That includes cloudy days since the damaging ultraviolet light penetrates clouds too.
 Choose sunglasses that block 99%-100% of both ultraviolet A (UVA) and ultraviolet B (UVB) radiation.